Guide

 Note

-The size passed to LengthPrefixed
+The size passed to LengthPrefixed is

 the size of the packed representation of the field including the size